How to Use Google Keyword Planner

 2. Ahrefs

-Many SEO experts and business owners prefer this premium tool (or access their free tools) for understanding their competition.
-You can enter any URL, and Ahrefs will show you detailed reports about the keywords, their rankings, the total number of backlinks, top pages, and content gaps between your competitor’s and your website.
+Many SEO experts and business owners prefer this premium tool (or access their free tools) to understand their competition.
+You can enter any URL, and Ahrefs will show you detailed reports about the keywords, their rankings, the total number of backlinks, top pages, and content gaps between your website and your competitors’ websites.

 Bonus: How to Track Organic Traffic in WordPress